 Methadone

 This is probably the most commonly prescribed detox drug for heroin.
 Methadone works by alleviating heroin cravings and withdrawals and produces a similar – though not as strong, high.
-It also stays in the body for a longer period.
-Individuals that are prescribed methadone are often given the drug for long-term maintenance treatment.
+It also stays in the body for a more extended period.
+Individuals who are prescribed methadone are often given the drug for long-term maintenance treatment.

 Buprenorphine (Subutex)